SBZed/React-Tutorial/Readme.md

 -   By using this Hook, you tell React that your component needs to do something after render.
 React will remember the function you passed (we'll refer to it as our “effect”), and call it later after performing the DOM updates.

--   When first time our page renders, it going to run this effect.
-After everytime, something re-render on our page, it also going to run.
+-   When the first time our page renders, it going to run this effect.
+After every time, something re-render on our page, it also going to run.

 ```js
 useEffect(() => {